Searching the Climate-related Disclosures Register

 View a list of recent lodgements

 You can download a list of all climate reporting entities that have lodged climate statements or exemption-related notices up to the end of the previous month.
-To view the statements, you can search the Climate-related Disclosures Register.
+In each case we only list the date of the most recent lodgement.
+To view the statements, search the Climate-related Disclosures Register.

-Once you’ve found the CRE you’re looking for you can see which reporting periods they have lodged climate statements for, and view PDF copies of those statements.
-You can also see copies of any exemption notices they have lodged.
+Once you have found the CRE you are looking for you can see which reporting periods they have lodged climate statements for, and view PDF copies of those statements.
+You can also see copies of any exemption-related notices they have lodged.

-If the CRE has climate statements due to be lodged, you can see when they’re due.
+If the CRE has climate statements due to be lodged, you can see when they are due.

 Search for managed investment schemes by selecting the ‘Search Scheme’ button then entering the scheme’s name or part of its name.

-Once you’ve found the scheme, you’re looking for you can see which reporting periods they have lodged climate statements for, and view PDF copies of those statements.
-You can also see copies of any exemption notices they have lodged.
+Once you have found the scheme you are looking for, you can see which reporting periods they have lodged climate statements for, and view PDF copies of those statements.
+You can also see copies of any exemption-related notices they have lodged.

-If the scheme has climate statements due to be lodged, you can see when they’re due.
+If the scheme has climate statements due to be lodged, you can see when they are due.

-Each climate statement will be available to view and download in PDF format.
+Each climate statement is available to view and download in PDF format.
 A climate statement may be made up of one or more documents.

 Climate statements for managers of registered schemes